saurluca/dendritic-computation/README.md

 Larger training data is more important.
 Vanilla has better results with fewer data (10^2 pictures) but with 10 ^3 dendritic outperforms vannilla, given LeakyRelu, even with fewer parameters.
 (32 dendrites, 16 input per dendrite)

 Vanilla model requires lower learning rate, coverges slower

+Vanilla model looses a good amount of performance if the train batches are not shuffled every epoch.
+Higher train / test error and lower accuracy.
+Dendrite model does not suffer from same problems.